justakim12/samples_with_SQL/README.md

 # samples_with_SQL
-- Sample codes written with SQL.
+- Sample code written with SQL.

 ### samples_with_HiveQuery.md
 - Code was writen in markdown and snippets have been altered for clearer delivery.
 Hive Query was specifically used